Chart Color Schemes

 Gordon Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Gordon Park, as per the latest Census data, 55.9% of dwellings were houses with 44.2% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Brisbane's metropolitan area which had 67.2% houses and 32.8% other dwellings.
-Home ownership in Gordon Park stood at 21.9%, with mortgaged dwellings at 37.9% and rented ones at 40.2%.
-The median monthly mortgage repayment was $2,204, exceeding Brisbane's metro average of $2,100.
-The median weekly rent in Gordon Park was $365, compared to Brisbane's metro figure of $390.
-Nationally, Gordon Park's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Dwelling structure in Gordon Park, as evaluated at the latest Census, comprised 55.9% houses and 44.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 67.2% houses and 32.8% other dwellings.
+Home ownership in Gordon Park was at 21.9%, with the remainder of dwellings either mortgaged (37.9%) or rented (40.2%).
+The median monthly mortgage repayment in the area was $2,204, while the median weekly rent figure was recorded at $365.
+Nationally, Gordon Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing